mconlon17/organization-ontology/docs/source/notes-and-sources.rst

 domains [VOIG2019c]_, and use of other ontologies [VOIG2019d]_.
 Ideas from each of these papers is reflected in the Organization Ontology.

+For class expressions, reasoning, and DL queries, [Horridge2017]_ was a valuable resource.

 We use [Wikipedia]_, [Wiktionary]_, and [Wikidata]_ often.
 Term definitions,
 references, fact-checking, and identifiers may come from these sources.